 Recognized secondary sources

 Ease your workload by drawing inspiration from the most important secondary sources.
-As a member, in addition to benefitting from CAIJ’s secondary sources collection in co-working libraries or online from wherever you may be, you also have exclusive access to databases available via Mon CAIJ.
+As a member, in addition to benefitting from CAIJ’s collection of secondary sources in co-working libraries or online from wherever you may be, you also have exclusive access to databases available via Mon CAIJ.

 Full-text legal works and articles